lluu0029/2004-DSA/README.md

 __Assignment 1:__
 Dynamic programming making use of tabulation
-Dijkstra's algorithm using a min-heap priority queue for finding shortest path on a graph.
+Dijkstra's algorithm using a min-heap priority queue for finding shortest path in a graph.

 __Assignment 2:__
 Suffix trie for string pattern matching